-School Psychology Practicum (CESP 946)
+School Psychology Practicum (ISLE 946)

-The School Psychology Practicum (CESP 946) requires a minimum of 750 hours, or one semester full-time.
-Practicum students will complete these hours at two sites.
-The first site is their school-based site where the practicum student will complete 600 hours and receive supervision from their school-based field supervisor for a minimum of 5% of their total hours (e.g., 5% of 600 hours is 30 hours of supervision).
-The second site will be a clinic-based site through WSU where students will complete 150 hours and receive supervision from their University-based supervisor for a minimum of 5% of their total hours (e.g., 5% of 150 is 7.5 hours of supervision).
+The School Psychology Practicum (ISLE 946) requires a minimum of 500 hours, or one semester full-time.
+Practicum students will complete these hours at one school-based site of their choosing.
+The practicum student will complete 500 hours and receive supervision from their school-based field supervisor for a minimum of 5% of their total hours (e.g., 5% of 500 hours is 25 hours of supervision).
 Candidates typically complete the school psychology practicum during their last semester in the specialist degree program.
 Student must have a clear background check on file prior to beginning practicum.

-Prior to enrolling in CESP 946: Practicum in School Psychology, candidates must complete most/all the courses on their Plans of Study.
-One course may be taken concurrent with the practicum, the course must be approved by the student's program advisor.
-Most likely, unless otherwise approved, only electives should be taken concurrently with practicum.
-A minimum grade of B- is required for the following core courses: CESP 821, CESP 824, CESP 854, CESP 855, CESP 858, CESP 859, CESP 914, CLES 861, CESP 803, CLES 715 and CESP 853, which demonstrates minimum competency to prepare for practicum.
+Prior to enrolling in ISLE 946: Practicum in School Psychology, candidates must complete most/all the courses on their Plans of Study.
+One course may be taken concurrent with the practicum, the course must be approved by the student's program advisor and cannot be ISLE 945.
+A minimum grade of B- is required for the following core courses: CESP 821, CESP 824, CESP 854, CESP 855, CESP 859, CESP 914, CLES 861, CESP 803, CLES 715 and CESP 853, which demonstrates minimum competency to prepare for practicum.

 While the practicum instructor will provide information on the process, it is the candidates responsibility to initiate an application for the provisional Kansas School Psychology License.

 Also, they must secure employment as a School Psychologist Intern with a school district or cooperative which meets the KSDE and NASP requirements for a School Psychology internship.